Monte Cristo Breakfast Casserole

 Now cover and refrigerate the casserole for at least an hour but for up to two days.
 Then just toss it in the oven when you are ready.

 That is especially important on holiday mornings.
-So use pork and prep ahead to enjoy a great breakfast and your family!
+So prep ahead to enjoy a great breakfast with your family!

 Serving Suggestions